Types Of Wedding Bouquets

 I think a Nosegay Wedding Bouquet is one of my favourite types of wedding bouquet because it usually contains beautifully scented flowers and a bit more greenery than a round bouquet, for instance.

 Queen Victoria made these very popular and was called a “tussie-mussie” in her day.

-A Nosegay wedding bouquet tends to be round with a few central flowers and filler flowers encircling them and often a sprinkling of fresh herbs too.
+A Nosegay wedding bouquet tends to be round with a few central flowers, filler flowers encircling them, and often a sprinkling of fresh herbs.

 Traditionally, a Nosegay bouquet contains one type of flower in one colour, but who’s to say you can’t break the rules on that one.